menu

 Real Estate Prices & Overview

-The average rental price in Pumpkin Center is currently $1,588, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 73.6% of the neighborhoods in Louisiana.
+The average rental price in Pumpkin Center is currently $1,347, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 52.9% of Louisiana neighborhoods.

-Pumpkin Center is a suburban neighborhood (based on population density) located in Hammond, Louisiana.
+Pumpkin Center is a rural neighborhood (based on population density) located in Hammond, Louisiana.

 Pumpkin Center real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Pumpkin Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.